QuirinHaberl/MemoryProject/README.md

 **Display:**

-(1) Here the place the player has reached (only one place in [singleplayer](#2.Singleplayer) ), the points they have scored as well as the players name is displayed.
+(1) Here, the place the player has reached (only one place in [singleplayer](#2.Singleplayer) ), the points they have scored as well as the players name is displayed.

-(2) All the achievements the winning player has made are shown here.
+(2) All the achievements the winning player has earned are shown here.

 **Actions when clicking...:**